French submarine Surcouf: Free French Naval Forces

 By August 1940, the British completed Surcouf's refit and turned her over to the Free French Naval Forces (Forces Navales Françaises Libres, FNFL) for convoy patrol.
 The only officer not repatriated from the original crew, Frigate Captain Georges Louis Blaison, became the new commanding officer.
 Because of Anglo-French tensions with regard to the submarine, accusations were made by each side that the other was spying for Vichy France; the British also claimed Surcouf was attacking British ships.
 Later, a British officer and two sailors were put aboard for "liaison" purposes.
 One real drawback was she required a crew of 110–130 men, which represented three crews of more conventional submarines.
-This led to Royal Navy reluctance to recommission her.

-Surcouf then went to the Canadian base at Halifax, Nova Scotia and escorted trans-Atlantic convoys.
+This led to Royal Navy reluctance to recommission her.Surcouf then went to the Canadian base at Halifax, Nova Scotia and escorted trans-Atlantic convoys.
 In April 1941, she was damaged by a German plane at Devonport.
 On 28 July, Surcouf went to the United States Naval Shipyard at Kittery, Maine for a three-month refit.
 After leaving the shipyard, Surcouf went to New London, Connecticut, perhaps to receive additional training for her crew.
 Surcouf left New London on 27 November to return to Halifax.

 Capture of St. Pierre and Miquelon

 In December 1941, Surcouf carried the Free French Admiral Émile Muselier to Canada, putting into Quebec City.
 While the Admiral was in Ottawa, conferring with the Canadian government, Surcouf's captain was approached by The New York Times reporter Ira Wolfert and questioned about the rumours the submarine would liberate Saint-Pierre and Miquelon for Free France.
 Wolfert accompanied the submarine to Halifax, where, on 20 December, they joined Free French "Escorteurs" corvettes Mimosa, Aconit, and Alysse, and on 24 December, took control of the islands for Free France without resistance.

 United States Secretary of State Cordell Hull had just concluded an agreement with the Vichy government guaranteeing the neutrality of French possessions in the Western hemisphere, and he threatened to resign unless President of the United States Franklin D. Roosevelt demanded a restoration of the status quo.
 Roosevelt did so, but when Charles de Gaulle refused, Roosevelt dropped the matter.
-Ira Wolfert's stories – very favourable to the Free French (and bearing no sign of kidnapping or other duress) – helped swing American popular opinion away from Vichy.
+Ira Wolfert's stories – very favourable to the Free French (and bearing no sign of kidnapping or other duress) – helped swing American popular opinion away from the Vichy government.
 The Axis Powers' declaration of war on the United States in December 1941 negated the agreement, but the U.S. did not sever diplomatic ties with the Vichy Government until November 1942.